 Seville has a Mediterranean weather due to the oceanic influences nearby.
 In the winter the temperatures are mild, and in the summer the weather is hot.
 Precipitation varies along the year, concentrated in the period October to April.
 December is the wettest month, and the coldest are January and February.
 June and July are the hottest months.

-The weather in May is usually warm and, maybe, a little chilly at night.
+The weather in October is usually warm (Hist.
+Avg.
+26º/14º).
 It is sunny almost every day.
-In that season of the year, the days are long: the sun rises around 8.00am, and sets around 9.00 pm.
+In that season of the year, the sun rises around 8.30am, and sets around 8.00pm.

 The city bus network is based around of four lines- C-1, C-2, C-3, and C-4- which follow circular routes, following the circular road networks of the city, linking the main transport terminals and the city centre.
 Four transversal lines and a series of radial lines which lead into the centre from the four points of the compass complete the bus network.
 A single bus ride is €1.20, voucher 10 trips (Bonobus) from €7.